ikorotkin/gromacs_fhmd-langevin_non-equilibrium/README.md

 make install
 ```

-If you want to switch to debug mode, the `cmake` step above should be modified to:
+If you want to switch to debug mode, `cmake` step above should be modified to:

 ```bash
 cmake .. -DGMX_BUILD_OWN_FFTW=ON -DCMAKE_INSTALL_PREFIX=$PWD -DCMAKE_BUILD_TYPE=Debug